What is a consent order?

 They also act to protect you from further claims to your assets.

 What happens if I breach a consent order?

 Breaching a consent order is breaching a court order which is a crime.

 Is a consent order the end of my family law matter?

 No, you will still have to comply with the order, i.e. transfer assets, sell houses and split super.

 A Consent Order will finalise your matter concerning the property settlement with your former spouse/partner and ensure that your ex does not come back in the future for another settlement.

 - How much does it cost to draft a consent order?Our standard consent order package is for couples who have agreed on the division of the assets.
-Call us now on (07) 3317 8346 for a reasonable and affordable fixed fee quote.
+Book a free quote here for a reasonable and affordable fixed fee quote.
 Process An initial meeting with you where we will gather necessary information and documents, providing you with a fixed fee quote.
-Prepare your […]
+Prepare your Application … Read more